Jesús Padilla

-Jesús Andrés Padilla Cisneros (born March 3, 1987 in San Jose, California) is a Mexican-American former soccer player who played as a striker.
+Jesús Andrés Padilla Cisneros (born March 3, 1987) is an American former soccer player who played as a striker.

 Career

 Padilla was born and raised in San Jose, California and moved to Guadalajara with his parents when he was fourteen.
 He joined the youth academy of Guadalajara in 2001 and, having been a part of the academy system for five years, made his professional debut on August 8, 2006 in a 1-0 loss to Deportivo Toluca.

 Padilla moved on loan to sister club Chivas USA of Major League Soccer on August 17, 2009.
 He remained with Chivas USA until the club declined his contract option on March 11, 2011.

-In June 2011, he was loaned to CF La Piedad in México.
+In June 2011, he was loaned to CF La Piedad in Mexico.
 He scored eight goals in twenty-nine matches in Liga de Ascenso.

 Padilla remained with Guadalajara for the Apertura of the 2012-13 Liga MX season.
 He made seven appearances, five of them as a substitute, in addition to a CONCACAF Champions League appearance.
 He was loaned to Piedad again for the Clasura portion of the season.